1 SEPTEMBER | PARISH CHURCH | 7.30PM

 2 SEPTEMBER | PARISH CHURCH | 7.30PM

-Our first piano recital contains stunning variety in its seven pieces: there really is something for everyone - and all delivered by an exceptional performer: Noriko Ogawa.
+Our first piano recital contains stunning variety across its seven pieces: something for everyone - and all delivered by an exceptional performer: Noriko Ogawa.

-There’s the sparkling elegance of Mozart set against the relentless full-throttle power which concludes Prokofiev’s 7th Sonata.
-The impressionistic colour of Claude Debussy’s Images is set against the exuberant gaiety of a Chopin waltz.
-And Chopin’s justly famous and showstopping Ballade No.1 appears alongside a recent, new work - commissioned by Noriko.
+There’s sparkling elegance courtesy of Mozart contrasting with the relentless full-throttle power which concludes Prokofiev’s 7th Sonata.
+The impressionistic colour of Debussy’s Images is set against the exuberant gaiety of a Chopin waltz, while the same composer's justly famous and show-stopping Ballade No.1 appears alongside a magical work by Yoshihro Kanno (in which Noriko is also required to play steel chopsticks!).

 One of music’s great communicators, she has achieved considerable renown throughout the world and has an extensive discography.
 She frequently performs in Japan, where she is a national celebrity, and immediately prior to Nourish will have been performing there with the Dresden Philharmonic.